 The Nominating and Corporate Governance Committee was established in March 2005 to assist our Board of Directors in fulfilling its responsibilities for identifying qualified individuals to become members of the Board of Directors; determining the composition of the Board of Directors and its committees; monitoring the effectiveness of the Board of Directors and facilitating the measurement of the effectiveness of its committees; and developing, monitoring and evaluating sound corporate governance policies and procedures promoting honest and ethical conduct, including policies pertaining to the identification and treatment of conflicts of interest.
-The members of the Nominating and Corporate Governance Committee during 2006 were Messrs.
-Anderson, Bond and Scott, with Mr. Scott serving as its Chairman.
-The Nominating and Corporate Governance Committee held one meeting during fiscal 2006.
-The Board of Directors has determined that each member is an "independent director" as defined in Rule 4200(a)(15) of the Marketplace Rules of The NASDAQ Stock Market.
+The members of the Nominating and Corporate Governance Committee during 2007 were Messrs.
+Anderson, Bond and Scott, with Mr. Scott serving as its Chairman until July 2007 at which point Mr. Anderson became Chairman.
+The Nominating and Corporate Governance Committee held two meetings during fiscal 2007.
+The Board of Directors has determined that each member is an "independent director" as defined in Rule 4200(a)(15) of the Nasdaq Marketplace Rules.

-Special Litigation Committee
+Special Option Committee